 Our common stock is listed on The Nasdaq Capital Market.
-In order to maintain that listing, we must satisfy minimum financial and other requirements including, without limitation, the minimum stockholders' equity requirement for continued listing on The Nasdaq Capital Market.
+In order to maintain that listing, we must satisfy minimum financial and other requirements including, without limitation, the minimum stockholders' equity and minimum bid price requirements for continued listing on The Nasdaq Capital Market.
 Nasdaq Listing Rule 5550(b)(1) requires companies listed on The Nasdaq Capital Market to maintain stockholders' equity of at least \$2,500,000 (the "Stockholders' Equity Requirement").
+Nasdaq Listing Rule 5550(a)(2) requires companies listed on The Nasdaq Capital Market to maintain a minimum bid price of \$1 per share (the "Minimum Bid Price Requirement").

 On September 20, 2023, the Nasdaq Staff notified us that we did not comply with the Stockholders' Equity Requirement (the "Notice").
-Pursuant to the Notice, Nasdaq has given us until November 6, 2023 to submit to Nasdaq a plan to regain compliance.
-If our plan is accepted, Nasdaq may grant an extension of up to 180 calendar days from the date of the Notice to evidence compliance.
+Pursuant to the Notice, we submitted a plan to regain compliance on November 6, 2023, and received an extension of 180 calendar days from the date of the Notice, or March 18, 2024, to evidence compliance.
 The Notice has no immediate effect on the listing of our common stock and our common stock continues to trade on The Nasdaq Capital Market under the symbol "KTRA," subject to our compliance with the other continued listing requirements.